juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 {'r_squared_result': [0.8804865768463074], 'mse_result': [37.94773864746094]}
 ```

 If you are the model owner, the first value in the returned tuple will be populated with a numpy array of weights from your trained model.
+The first element in the `weights` array is the intercept of the linear model, and subsequent elements are its feature coefficients.

 !!!note
     To access model weights you'll need to [inform **pycape** about your AWS IAM authentication credentials](/libraries/pycape/usage/job#accessing-weights-as-a-model-owner-in-cape).